panva/node-oidc-provider/docs/README.md

 validating the password digest.
 Custom implementation using the provided [`registerGrantType`](#custom-grant-types) API is simple enough if you absolutely need ROPC.

-### How to display, on the website of the OP itself, if the user is signed-in or not
+### How to display, on the website of the authorization server itself, if the user is signed-in or not

 ```js
 const ctx = provider.app.createContext(req, res)